Build the microsite

 Start Jekyll with

-setting, you might need to serve the site setting the base url.
-Execute Jekyll appending that valuejekyll serve -b /yourbase_url
+jekyll serve.
+Bear in mind that depending on yourmicrositeBaseUrlsetting, you might need to serve the site setting the base url.
+Execute Jekyll appending that valuejekyll serve -b /yourbase_url -

 Navigate to http://localhost:4000/ or http://localhost:4000/yourbase_url/ in your browser, where